FLwolfy/Pay-To-Teleport/README.md

 1. **Distance Calculation**:

    - Same dimension:
       - Use direct Euclidean distance.
    - Cross-dimension:
-        - Overworld → Nether: ×8
+      - Overworld × 8 → Nether;
-        - Nether → Overworld: ×0.125
+      - Nether × 0.125 → Overworld;
-        - Entering/leaving The End: use distance from origin `(0,0,0)`.
+      - Entering/leaving The End: use the distance from whichever coordinate is in The End to the End center `(0,0,0)`.
    - Other dimensions:
       - Use Euclidean distance by default.
-Can customize in `PayTpCalculator#calculatePrice`.
+Can customize in `PayTpCalculator#calculateDistance`.

 2. **Formula**: